mc-imperial/VkFuzzer/README.md

 * cd build/libs
 * java -jar Fuzzer-1.0-SNAPSHOT.jar -library vulkan -output /path/to/output/folder -samples number-of-programs-to-generate

+or to minimise a program

+* java -jar Fuzzer-1.0-SNAPSHOT.jar -library vulkan -input /path/to/metaFile.meta -id <id>

+The id represents the // ID: <id> value of the comment that identifies a code section

 You can get help about how to use the program by typing java -jar Fuzzer-1.0-SNAPSHOT.jar